 A less common option for the inherited property is to donate it to a qualified charity for a tax deduction.
 Although the specifics of how this strategy may benefit you should be discussed with a tax professional, common reasons for donating the home are:

-- Tax deduction: Although it will depend on the specifics of the property and your situation, you may be able to deduct a portion of the fair market value of the property against your adjusted gross income (AGI).
+- Tax deduction.
+Although it depends on the specifics of the property and your situation, you may be able to deduct a portion of the value of the property against your income.
 The remaining value that cannot be deducted in the current year can be carried over for five years.

 After inheriting a home, try not to rush into a decision, particularly if there are other beneficiaries.
 Your financial advisor can help you with the affordability aspect, but you and your family will need to make sense of the emotional side of the decision, undoubtedly the hardest part.